hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

     └── build.gradle.kts
 ```

-then it will be compiled using `Cargo` into a binary library and then packaged in the same jar.
+Then it will be compiled using `Cargo` and cross-compiler mechanisms into a binary library and then packaged in the same jar.
-While developing and on a developer’s machine, Rust code will be built for the architecture executing the build and packaged in the library’s jar, accessing the JNI wrapping code.
-Once the code is merged to develop, the CI/CD pipeline compiles the Rust code into a binary library for each of the multiple supported platforms, packages it into a jar, and publishes it to Maven.
+Once the code is merged to develop, the CI/CD pipeline compiles the Rust code into a binary library for each of the multiple supported platforms, packages it into the jar that consumes it,
+and publishes it to Maven.
 The dependency from the Maven repo will contain the Java code and the binary library cross-compiled for all supported architectures.

-We will provide a library `hedera-common-nativesupport` that will help load and use native code through JNI.
-The low-level details of the build logic for this to work are outside the scope of this proposal.
-A high overview is mentioned for the benefit of readers and will be provided by the DevOps Team alongside the RE Team.

-###### Generated resources folder structure

 Rust code will be compiled first and the build process will create the following folder structure where binaries files will be placed and then distributed.
 They will be arranged by platform identifier, as returned by `System.getProperty("os.name")` and `System.getProperty("os.arch")`.

 ```
-resources/software
-    ├── LIBRARY_VERSION (Contains the version number or information for the original native library) ├── darwin
+/software
+    ├── darwin
     │   ├── amd64
     │   │   └── native_lib.dylib